Accenture/mercury-composable/guides/APPENDIX-I.md

 OptionalService("web.socket.enabled, rest.automation") - this tells the system to load the class when either web.socket.enabled or rest.automation is true.

-## Compatibility with Spring Boot

-Depending on your use cases, you may point the system to use the same Spring's application files or use a different set of configuration files.

-Note that the system does not support more than one Spring configuration "profile".

 # Static HTML contents

 You can place static HTML files (e.g. the HTML bundle for a UI program) in the "resources/public" folder or